snipperrjay/alx-low_level_programming/0x0F-function_pointers/README.md

 3-calc.h

 This file should contain all the function prototypes and data structures used by the program.
-You can use this structure
+You can use this structure:

 3-op_functions.c